Ana María Castañeda

-Ana María Castañeda Gómez is a Colombian politician, who serves as a senator for the Republic of Colombia.
+Ana María Castañeda Gómez (born 27 December 1984) is a Colombian politician, who serves as Senator.

-Early life abd career
+Early life and career

-Castañeda Gómez studied Business Administration at the Corporación Universitaria del Caribe, an institution where she also specialized in Public Management. she obtained a postgraduate degree in Government and Territorial Public Management from the Pontifical Xavierian University.
+Castañeda studied Business Administration at the Corporación Universitaria del Caribe, an institution where she also specialized in Public Management. she obtained a postgraduate degree in Government and Territorial Public Management from the Pontifical Xavierian University.

 She represented Sucre in the 2005 National Beauty Contest, in which she was elected third princess.
 She was appointed social manager of the Mayor's Office of Sincelejo between 2012 and 2015.
 She led the structuring of the Public Policy for Children, Youth and Adolescents of Sincelejo.
-She was the host of the festivities of January 20 in Sincelejo as Central Queen and advisor of the festivities between 2008 and 2011.
+She was the host of the 20 January festivities in Sincelejo as Central Queen, and advisor of the festivities between 2008 and 2011.

 In the 2018 elections, at just 33 years old, she was elected as a senator for the Radical Change Party, by obtaining 55,792 votes.